-SIS uses the Web application Blackboard Collaborate in order to create an online learning environment where both on-campus and DE students can attend classes, interact with faculty, and work collaboratively.
+SIS uses the Web application ZOOM (http://liveonline.utk.edu) in order to create an online learning environment where both on-campus and DE students can attend classes, interact with faculty, and work collaboratively.
 This online environment seeks to recreate typical classroom interactions in a virtual pace and in real-time—bringing together voice, data and graphics in a structured online learning environment.
 All SIS class times are Eastern time.

 Students are admitted each fall semester and spring semester.
 The University of Tennessee supplies enrolled students the software needed for synchronous delivery.
 Other communication methods may also be employed for specific courses.

 Those who have completed an undergraduate degree from an accredited institution and seek employment as a professional librarian, including a certified school library media specialist, or in a variety of other information professions are invited to apply for admission to the degree program.
-Applicants should have a 3.25 undergraduate grade-point average.
+Applicants preferably have an undergraduate grade point average of 3.25 or above.

 Successful students will gain knowledge of the generation, production, management, dissemination, and uses of information; roles various organizations/institutions play in promoting the flow and use of information; understanding of the role of the information professional as mediator between information resources and their users; and understanding of the roles of various tools and technologies in facilitating access to and use of information.